abrasive/shairport/README.md

 * If the source is iTunes, a latency of 99,400 frames seems to bring Shairport Sync into exact synchronisation both with the speakers on the iTunes computer itself and with AirPort Express receivers.
 * If the source is an AirPlay device, the latency seems to be exactly 88,200 frames.
 AirPlay devices include AppleTV, iPod, iPad and iPhone and Quicktime Player on Mac.

-Shairport Sync therefore has default latencies for iTunes and AirPlay sources: 99,400 frames for iTunes and 88,200 for all AirPlay devices.
+Shairport Sync uses these as default latencies for iTunes and AirPlay sources.

 You can set your own iTunes latency with the `-i` or `--iTunesLatency` option (e.g. `-i 99400` or `--iTunesLatency=99400`).
 Similarly you can set an AirPlay latency with the `-A` or `--AirPlayLatency` option.
 If you set a latency with `-L` it overrides both the AirPlay and iTunes latency values.
 Basically, you shouldn't use it except for experimentation.
-It will be removed soon.
+It is deprecated and will be removed soon.

 Resynchronisation
 -------------